 The department maintains a balanced approach, offering many non-laboratory courses such as Applied Behavior Analysis, Child and Adolescent Development, Personality, Social Psychology, Health Psychology, Abnormal Psychology, Adult Development and Aging, Industrial-Organizational Psychology, and Counseling.
-In addition, a field experience course (Advanced Applied Psychology) is offered to upperclass students interested in working in a variety of settings including social service, business, health, and other areas.
+In addition, a field experience course (Practicum to Psychology) is offered to upperclass students interested in working in a variety of settings including social service, business, health, and other areas.
 Students spend eight to ten hours a week at their internship sites and work routinely with both a field supervisor and a faculty mentor.

 Students interested in advanced study beyond the undergraduate degree are strongly advised to take Psyc 304 (Design and Analysis II), and to consider working individually with a professor through Independent Study (Psyc 391, 392), Advanced Undergraduate Research (Psyc 491, 492), or Honors (Psyc 495, 496).
 The Honors program requires two semesters of independent undergraduate research that result in a thesis, which is usually empirical in design.
 To qualify for Honors, students must have completed their first semester junior year with at least a 3.00 overall GPA and a 3.20 GPA in psychology.
 Neither Independent Study nor Advanced Research has a cumulative grade prerequisite; each may be taken for one or two semesters.
 A research manual describing research opportunities within the department is available upon request.